2022 Pacific typhoon season: Tropical Storm Mulan

 On August 5, the JTWC noticed an area of convection with a consolidating low-level circulation center at approximately 7 nmi to the south of Manila, Philippines.
 The system then subsequently moved over Luzon and emerged into the South China Sea, where it organized but its circulation remained broad, having two distinct vortices present in satellite imagery.
 The JMA then upgraded the system into a tropical depression by 00:00 UTC on August 8.
 The JTWC designated the system as a "monsoon depression" six hours later due to many centers present in the system, before issuing a TCFA as it was steadily organizing with its radius of maximum winds shrinking.
 By the next day, the JMA upgraded it into a tropical storm, and it was given the name Mulan.
 The JTWC, however, did not recognize Mulan as tropical, due to its huge radius of maximum winds which "are typically present in monsoonal depressions."
 The storm did not intensify further, according to the JMA, and by 02:50 UTC on August 10, Mulan made landfall on the coastal areas of Xuwen County in Zhanjiang, Guangdong.
 The JTWC subsequently canceled the TCFA and downgraded its formation chances to medium.
 The JMA then downgraded the storm into a tropical depression as it moved inland in Vietnam by the next day, and was last noted six hours later the same day.

 Heavy rainfall in Vietnam caused flash flooding which resulted in the deaths of six people.
 The northern region of the country experienced torrential rainfall of about 20 to 50 mm.
 The storm also caused agricultural damages of an estimated ₫2.5 billion (US$107,000) after about 30,000 lobsters have died due to the effects of the storm.
 In Son La the damaged reached 7 billion dong (US$295,000), in Da Bac District is 2.3 billion dong (US$97,000) and in Cao Phong District in Hoa Binh is 3 billion dong (US$127,000).
+Total damages caused by Mulan were 33.7 billion VND (US$1.44 million).